SwpnilPndey/Full-stack---Registration-form/README.md

 ## Scope of improvements
 There are many ways the webapp can be improved.
 Some of them are :

-- JWT tokens setup for seamless user experience
 - Tic tac toe game to be available for different users at same time by maintaining state of game and making it available to different users at same time and for in game communication using two way protocols like websocket
-- Making the UI better with bootstrap CSS and add more features and services enhancing user experience
+- Making the UI better with CSS frameworks like bootstrap, tailwind and add more features and services enhancing user experience
 - Maintain a global count of scores of every pair of users playing the game in any session

 ## Suggestions